 Cacioppo cites a study in which respondents were asked to list the number of confidants they had.
 In 1985, the most frequent answer was three.
 In 2004, when researchers repeated the survey, the most common answer had dropped to zero.
 So many people reported having no one with whom they could talk intimately.
 The situation in other countries is similar.
 In an extensive study of Canadian university students, almost two-thirds reported feeling "very lonely" in the past 12 months (Renzetti, 2014).

 "There is no loneliness like that of a failed marriage." —Alexander Theroux

-The horrific nature of loneliness was highlighted by the tragic British case of a young woman, Joyce Carol Vincent, who died and wasn’t discovered for three years.
-Neighbours ignored the strange smell coming from in her apartment and, when her body was finally found, the TV was still on.
+The horrific nature of loneliness was highlighted by the tragic British case of a young woman, Joyce Carol Vincent, who died and wasn't discovered for three years.
+Neighbors ignored the strange smell coming from inside her apartment, and when her body was finally found, the TV was still on.

 The Nature of Loneliness

 "It is better to wake up alone and know that you are alone than to wake up with somebody and still feel lonely." —Liv Ullmann

 We should distinguish between loneliness and being alone.
 Being alone means that an individual is not with another person, while loneliness is a subjective phenomenon and may be experienced whether or not the individual is in the presence of others.
 Lonely persons may not be alone, and those who are alone are not necessarily lonely, even though it is often assumed that the two are correlated.

 Loneliness is a type of sadness: It is a sadness that stems from the absence of meaningful social relationships.
 Lonely people yearn for others to be a part of their lives, but even more desperately, they wish to be a part of the lives of others.